-Did you hear about the malicious PyPI package that collects environment details and sends the info to an unknown webservice?
-Or the Trojan horse one that installs, fetches a .exe file from an non-descript domain, then attempts to execute?
+Did you hear about the malicious PyPI package that collects environment details and sends the info to an unknown web service?
+Or the Trojan horse one that installs, fetches a .exe file from a non-descript domain, then attempts to execute?
 What about the package that targeted British-English speakers and tries to steal bitcoin?

 Malicious packages must be avoided while browsing open-source sites.
 They can cause serious harm to your organization and your systems.

 But did you know you should also be on the lookout for vulnerable packages?

 You may be surprised there are two separate types!
 Don’t worry, I was the same before diving headfirst into Python package security.

 It was difficult to separate the forest from the trees on this one, but I talked with my team and we agreed there was a lot of value in writing an article discussing the difference between a malicious and vulnerable package.